 The last Covenant Mass marked the Centenary of Schoenstatt and we joined in the Jubilee Celebrations both in Schoenstatt and in Rome.
 You are invited to a Thanksgiving Mass for the grace of the Jubilee and the success of the celebrations.
 Covenant Mass will be Tuesday 18th November at the Shrine in Kearsley starting at 7.30pm.
 Holy Mass will be prepared by the Emmaus Group.
 In Schoenstatt Hearts Afire we want to follow the injunction of our Holy Father, Pope Francis who At the Schoenstatt Jubilee Audience said to young people: the only way to win people for Christ was to show them how you live your faith in everyday life.
 Schoenstatt apostles use Instrument Spirituality to evangelise.
 Please come along to this Mass and bring your friends with you.

 Carol’s husband was killed in an accident last year.
 Jim, only fifty-two years old, was driving home from work, the other driver was a young man with a very high blood alcohol level.
 Jim died instantly.
 The young man was in the emergency room for less than two hours.
 There were other ironic twists: It was Carol’s fiftieth birthday, and Jim had two plane tickets to the Channel Islands in his pocket.
 He was going to surprise her.
 Instead, he was killed by a drunk driver.
 “How have you survived this?”
 I finally asked Carol, a year later.
 Her eyes welled up with tears.
+Those crystals rolling down her cheek denoted the car accident long term effects, which could put an entire family in desperation.
 I thought I had said the wrong thing, but she gently took my hand and said, “It’s all right; I want to tell you.
 The day I married Jim, I promised I would never let him leave the house in the morning without telling him I loved him.
 He made the same promise.
 It got to be a joke between us, and as babies came along, it got to be a hard promise to keep.
 I remember running down the driveway, saying ‘I love you’ through clenched teeth when I was mad, or driving to the office to put a note in his car.
 It was a funny challenge.
 “We made a lot of memories trying to say “I love you” before noon every day of our married life.
 “The morning Jim died, he left a birthday card in the kitchen and slipped out to the car.
 I heard the engine starting.
 Oh, no, you don’t, buster, I thought.
 I raced out and banged on the car window until he rolled it down.
 “Here on my fiftieth birthday, Mr. James E. Garret, I Carol Garret, want to go on record as saying I love you!”
 “That’s how I’ve survived.
 Knowing that the last words I said to Jim were ‘I love you!’

 With Thanks to Zenit International News: The Schoenstatt Movement just celebrated its 100th anniversary, with celebrations in Germany where it was founded, and an audience with the Pope in Rome.
 Maria Elena Vilches from Ecuador has belonged to the movement for more than 20 years, participating with the Schoenstatt Girls’ Youth and later the Schoenstatt Family of Guayaquil.
 Since March 2012 she has worked for the Communications Office in Schoenstatt, Germany in preparations for the Jubilee.
 In this interview, given in the midst of the anniversary celebrations, she tells of her experience with Schoenstatt.
 Q: Yesterday you had the audience with the Holy Father; today, Holy Mass at St. Peter’s.
 How do you feel after these experiences?
 Vilches: It was a great experience, with emotions hard to describe.
 I felt that Schoenstatt has many answers to offer to our Church and society, and that the Pope counts on us as a Movement to go out and evangelize the world thorough our example.
 I feel that the experiences lived during the weekend are a call to a greater apostolic activity and a deep inner transformation.
 Q: What idea or impulse do you take home from the encounter with the Holy Father?
 Vilches: The Pope called us to strengthen attachments in a society that tends to reject commitment, where everything is temporary.
 His petition to live a culture of encounter — a Covenant culture — that is what I take with me and will try to live in daily life.
 Q: When did you enter the Schoensatatt Movement?
 Vilches: I came to Schoenstatt when I was 16 years old, when I was in my junior year of high school.
 Continue reading “Growing in Holiness With Schoenstatt”